sunilos/project4/README.md

 1. ER Win

 # Folder details
-## ORSProject4
-This project is depricated and will be removed soon

 ## ORSV2
+It contains the latest project

+## ORSV0
 This project contains REST endpoints

-## ORSV2
+## ORSProject4
-It contains the latest project
+This project is deprecated and will be removed soon